This is the multi-page printable view of this section. Click here to print.

 • (3 pts) Correct spelling and grammar.

-Each partner submits their team’s spec.txt to the Canvas assignment page.
+Each partner submits their team’s spec.txt to the Canvas assignment 1.A page.

 Part B - Implementation